 Seabrook is a mountain bikers’ paradise.
-If you’re interested in mountain biking, Seabrook accommodates all levels, and Buck’s Bikes, the local cycling shop, will be happy to dial you into paths and parks that fit your skill level.
+If you’re interested in mountain biking, Seabrook accommodates all levels, and Buck’s Bikes, the local cycling shop, will be happy to dial you into paths and parks that fit your skill level as well as offer bike rentals for all ages.
 We have miles and miles of off-road tracks you will come to enjoy.

 A diverse and beautiful area, Seabrook has an array of ecosystems from coastal beaches to rugged forests, making it a mountain biker’s Mecca.
-From the trails on the bluff pearched high above the mighty Pacific Ocean to the rough and rugged trails forged by the logging industry decades ago, when you visit Seabrook you should expect some pretty amazing trails.
+From the trails on the bluff perched high above the mighty Pacific Ocean to the rough and rugged trails forged by the logging industry decades ago, expect some one of a kind riding at Seabrook.

 Narnia (red) is 1.6 miles long and has a 36-foot elevation change.
 This is a wide single-track that is great for all skill levels.